huma-engineering/huma-docs/data-collection/modules/physiological/body-measurement.md

 ## How it works

-The patient uses a measuring tape to take measurements from different areas of their body and records them in the App.
+The patient uses a measuring tape to take measurements from different areas of their body and records them in the Huma App.
 Other measurements are taken by scanning the body with the phone's camera.

 - **Waist circumference** - This measurement should be taken using a measuring tape just above the belly button.
 The tape should be snug but not tight and the measurement should be taken on an outward breath.
 - **Hip circumference** - This measurement should be taken using a measuring tape around the widest part of the hips and buttocks.